PrincetonUniversity/HPC_R_Workshop/04_doMPI/README.md

 $ R
 > install.packages(c('doMPI', 'HistData'), repo='https://cloud.r-project.org/')
 ```

-Then you can `Rscript install.R` from the `04_doMPI` and the remaining packages
-will install.

 Note that you should take care to run SLURM scripts using the same version of openmpi
 that you used while compiling Rmpi.
 Equally note that versions available will vary slightly